Overview

 Some of New Zealand’s key competitors enjoyed preferential access into the Korean market prior to KNZFTA.
 KNZFTA helps rectify this imbalance, allowing New Zealand exporters to compete on a more level playing field.

-Tourism and education services, which had fallen precipitately due to COVID-19 restrictions are recovering.
-The New Zealand brand continues to resonate well in Korea with consumers, but also education and tourism stakeholders.
+Tourism and education services, which had fallen precipitately due to COVID-19 restrictions, are recovering.
+The New Zealand brand continues to resonate well in Korea with consumers, and also education and tourism stakeholders.